rlcapunpon/coding-problems/README.md

 # coding-problems
 A consolidation of famous programming problems, algorithms, and design patterns.
-Just to prove I can code :D
+Proving that I can code :P